d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 #> movie_facebook_likes                1.000
 ```

-6. Using the output above, which two variables have the strongest correlation?
+6. Using the output above, which two variables have the *strongest* correlation?
+What is the value of this correlation?

-\vspace{0.3in}
+\vspace{0.5in}

-7. What is the value of correlation between 'Budget' and 'Revenue'?
+7. What is the value of correlation between budget and revenue?

 \vspace{0.3in}